DVCone/flutter_course/courses/Section 2.md

       age = 20;
 }
 ```
-Const must be difened with value and can be changed.
+Const must be divined with value and can be changed.
 ```dart
 void main() {
       const int age = 19;